Moulik-blip/rapl-wiki/README.md

 - **Summary**

-  On the top right corner “SUMMARY” is displayed by clicking on which you can again see the popup of your correct, incorrect, and unanswered responses.
+   On the top right corner, “SUMMARY” is displayed.
+Click on this to see the popup of your correct, incorrect, and unanswered responses.

+- **Timed Tests**

+   Timed tests are added to add the duration of the tests once a user begins attempting the test.

 - **Close**